j14chambers/30days30sites/README.md

 ### Day 10: Photographer

+Not my best work.
+But the layout needs help.
+I took the layout of the images from a Codepen that I will link later on.

 ### Day 11:

 ### Day 12: Club

+A Club made up for this site.
+This page has a different layout.
+I also used stock images.

 ### Day 13: Beverage

+Faygo.
+The best drink brand that has drinks at a resaonable price.
+A Page with background on the company.

 ### Day 14: Printing Company